polka-dotcom/radiolab-map/README.md

 While listening to Radiolab, I once missed the chance to visit a quirky **elevator museum** in NYC because I didn't know it existed.
 That sparked the idea: _What if fans could explore Radiolab's stories by location?_

 This map started as a personal passion project—a way to combine my love for tech, storytelling, and travel.
-From Israel to Nepal, Radiolab has painted vivid global pictures, and this tool brings them all together in one interactive space.
+From Ukraine to Nepal, Radiolab has painted vivid global pictures, and this tool brings them all together in one interactive space.

 I hope it enhances how others experience Radiolab—by inspiring real-world journeys or just adding depth to a favorite episode.